Typical differentiability within an exceptionally small set: Introduction.

-In particular, the result \cite[Lemma~2]{preiss_tiser94} permits, via the arguments described above, examples of purely unrectifiable sets inside $(0,1)^{d}$ in which the typical $f\in \lip_{1}([0,1]^{d})$ has a point of full differentiability.
+In particular, the result \cite[Theorem~2.1]{dymond_maleva2019dichotomy} permits examples of purely unrectifiable sets inside $(0,1)^{d}$ in which the typical $f\in \lip_{1}([0,1]^{d})$ has a point of differentiability.
 Indeed, any relatively residual and null subset of some line segment in $(0,1)^{d}$ would provide such an example.
-This a particularly surprising outcome: Purely unrectifiable sets are so tiny that they see only the most terrible occurences of non-differentiability of some Lipschitz function.
-However, as we have argued above, these exceptional sets may nonetheless capture points of full differentiability of very many Lipschitz functions.
-The situation is rather different for $F_{\sigma}$ purely unrectifiable sets.
-Merlo~\cite[Proposition~33, Remark~34.]{merlo} verifies that inside any given $F_{\sigma}$ purely unrectifiable subset of $[0,1]^{d}$ the typical $\lip_{1}([0,1]^{d})$ function has no directional derivatives.
+This is a somewhat surprising outcome: Purely unrectifiable sets are so tiny that they see only the most terrible occurences of non-differentiability of some Lipschitz function.
+However, these exceptional sets may nonetheless capture points of differentiability of very many Lipschitz functions.